 Equity Guides - Equity Guides are Augustana's "conscience" for diversity, equity and inclusion.
 An Equity Guide's primary responsibility is to make sure that issues of diversity, equity and inclusion are factored into Augustana's recruitment and hiring strategies as outlined in Augustana 2020.
-There will be an Equity Guide appointed by the provost, as a full search committee participant, to every tenure-track search committee.
-An equity guide can be requested for non-tenure track and visiting searches.
-Equity Guides complete online training for their role and work closely with Dr. Monica Smith, Vice President for Diversity, Equity, and Inclusion for ongoing support.
+There will be an Equity Guide appointed by the provost to ensure an equitable search process from beginning to end.
+An Equity Guide can be requested for non-tenure track and visiting searches.
+Equity Guides complete online training for their role and work with the Offices of Diversity, Equity, and Inclusion and Academic Affairs for ongoing support.

-Equity guides are full participants in tenure-track search committees.
-They play an important role in collaboratively asking good questions of the search committee and safeguarding equitable search processes.
-Given this important function, equity guides should be involved in all aspects of the search process with the search committee.
-Equity guides will not advocate for specific candidates due to their role in advocating for an inclusive and equitable search process.
-More specifically, equity guides will:
+Equity Guides are full participants in tenure-track search committees whose role is meant to safeguard an equitable search process by collaboratively asking good questions of the search committee and ensuring that the Search Criteria are constructed with equity in mind and that these criteria guide each phase of the search including candidate evaluation.
+Given this important function, Equity Guides should be involved in all aspects of the search process with the search committee; however, Equity Guides should not advocate for specific candidates due to their role in advocating for an inclusive and equitable search process.
+More specifically, Equity Guides will: